![]() List of abbreviations |

 mesaxon (monkey) |

-Schwann cells (Terminologia histologica: Gliocyti peripherici;
+Schwann cells (Neurolemmocytes; Terminologia histologica:

-Neurolemmocyti) form the myelin sheaths (Terminologia histologica:
+form the myelin sheaths (Terminologia

-and wrap the non-myelinated nerve cell processes (axons or dendrites) with
+nerves and wrap the non-myelinated

-one layer of their cell membrane and
+nerve cell processes (axons or dendrites) with one layer of their cell

 cytoplasm.
 Schwann cells